sjanhunen/dokimazo/papers/one-question.rst

 .. sidebar:: Main Points

-   - If God isn't our focal point, the only alternative is self
-   - Paul describes two barriers to belief caused by wrong focus
+   - The greatest commandment starts with the heart and flows outward
    - What we focus on is where our treasure is
    - What we talk about flows directly out of our heart
-   - God wants the heart, because that is where it all starts
+   - True faith is from the heart, which goes much deeper than religion or reason

+What does it mean to love God with all of your heart and soul and mind and strength?

 To really understand the greatest commandment, we need to understand the words used.